Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/01_display_a_3d_ship/index.md

 #### What is a Quaternion?

+Now that we know how to use them, let's understand further what a quaternion is.

-Mathematically, a quaternion is a four-dimensional number system represented as:
+Mathematically, a quaternion is a four-dimensional number represented as:

 $$
 q = w + xi + yj + zk